 A brand name serves as the first impression for the target audience, and it is the brand’s foundation of the brand.
 The brand name can differentiate your company from the competition.
 If you have a unique or powerful name, it can make your brand more memorable.

 There are a few things to consider when choosing a brand name.
 First, make sure your name is memorable, unique, relevant to the industry, and easy to pronounce.
 The best way to ensure your name resonates with the audience is to test it and listen to your target audience.

 Is your logo unique and memorable?

-A logo is a vital part of your brand.
+A logo is a vital part of your brand, and in today’s digital age, creating one has become easier than ever with the help of logo maker tools available online.
 Think about some of the biggest brands like Apple, McDonald’s, and Tesla.
 They all have clear and memorable logos that cannot be mistaken for other brands.
 While creating this kind of recognition takes time, starting with a great logo can help your branding efforts.